aadi2103/Leaflet-Challenge/README.md

 Create a legend that will provide context for your map data.

-Your visualization should look something like the map above.
+My visualization is the map above.